 Is It Safe To Eat Makhana (Fox Nut) During Pregnancy?

-Yes, it is safe to eat makhana, otherwise called Lotus seeds, Gorgon nuts or Euryale Ferox, as they have a significantly high nutritional value.
+Yes, it is safe to eat fox nuts, as they have a high nutritional value.
 They are rich in calcium, iron, phosphorus, manganese, potassium, B vitamins, amino acids, and antioxidants.
-These nutrients are especially good for expectant moms who are at higher risk of hypertension and gestational diabetes, and for fetal development.
+These nutrients are especially good for expectant moms who are at higher risk of preeclampsia and gestational diabetes, and for fetal development.